mcampbell/shortify/TESTING.md

 After code installation:
 - Start the server: `npm run start`
-- Run: `npm run test:cypress` (this may require a different terminal)
+- Run: `npm run test:integration` (this may require a different terminal)
   - This runs the test in "invisible" headless mode.
 You may also run `npm run cypress` for the Cypress UI and run manually.
 These are using Cypress' ability to make network calls and is testing the API, so there isn't much to see.